qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

         pulse.play(pulse.Drag(x_pulse.duration, over_amp, x_pulse.sigma, x_pulse.beta), d0)
     inst_map.add("x", (qubit,), x_over)

 Let's look at one of the circuits of the :class:`.FineXAmplitude` experiment.
 To calibrate the :math:`X` gate, we add an :math:`SX` gate before the :math:`X` gates to move the ideal population to the equator of the Bloch sphere where the sensitivity to over/under rotations is the highest.

 .. jupyter-execute::

-    overamp_cal = FineXAmplitude(qubit, backend=backend)
+    overamp_exp = FineXAmplitude(qubit, backend=backend)
-    overamp_cal.set_transpile_options(inst_map=inst_map)
-    overamp_cal.circuits()[4].draw(output='mpl')
+    overamp_exp.set_transpile_options(inst_map=inst_map)
+    overamp_exp.circuits()[4].draw(output='mpl')

 .. jupyter-execute::

     # do the experiment
-    exp_data_over = overamp_cal.run(backend).block_for_results()
+    exp_data_over = overamp_exp.run(backend).block_for_results()
     exp_data_over.figure(0)

 The ping-pong pattern on the figure indicates an over-rotation which makes the initial state rotate more than :math:`\pi`.

 We now look at a pulse with an under rotation to see how the :class:`.FineXAmplitude` experiment detects this error.
 We will compare the results to the over-rotation above.

 .. jupyter-execute::